 As with all loans, you have nothing to fear if you consistently make your payments.
 It’s just important to understand the full context of the loan and know what consequences are in place if you’re unable to meet your obligations.

 Qualifying for equipment financing is easier than you might think.
-Typically, you’ll need to have been in business at least a year, have $50,000 or more in annual revenue, and have a credit score of 650 or higher.
+Typically, you’ll need to have been in business for at least a year, $50,000 or more in annual revenue, and a credit score of 650 or higher.
 Because the collateral is often part of your loan, it’s not as difficult to obtain as other types of financing.